dCache/dcache/docs/TheBook/src/main/markdown/intouch.md

    [headnode] (local) enstore >
 ```

-The `\l' command executed without arguments lists all well-known cells in the system.
+The `\l` command executed without arguments lists all well-known cells in the system.
 In general cells are
 addressed by their full name `<name>@<domainName>`.
 For well-known cells the `@<domainName>` part can be omitted.
 Executing `\l *@*` will list everything running in your dCache system.